Arm Virtual Hardware Version 2.2.0

 This "software-first" design concept simplifies code re-use and allows to implement "Virtual Drivers" and "Hardware Drivers" that expose the same API and implement the same logical behavior.
 If built correctly, it overcomes many issues that are typically found in monolithic software and enables a staged software validation with multiple test levels such as unit, integration, and system testing.

-To simplify re-targeting from AVH FVP simulation models to final production hardware, the examples implement the concept of software layers.
-As the next generation tooling will provide native support for program layers, it makes it easy to work on a combination of simulated and physical hardware.
-The picture below examplifies this concept.
+To simplify re-targeting from Arm FVP simulation models to final production hardware, the examples implement the concept of software layers.
+This makes it easy to work on a combination of simulated and physical hardware.
+The picture below exemplifies this concept.

 Re-target from Simulation to Hardware